-- 7.8.1 Application - (1) This Rule does not apply to customers who are classified as High Net Worth Individuals. - 7.8.2 Regulated agreements, excluding home finance agreements - (1) For regulated agreements which are not home finance agreements, licensees must allow customers a cooling-off period of no less than two weeks from the date on which the agreement is entered into. - (2) During the cooling-off period licensees must allow customers to cancel the regulated agreement, subject to the customer returning any credit provided, or, if the customer has already received goods or services as part of the regulated agreement, repaying the outstanding principle. - (3) Licensees must allow customers a reasonable amount of time to return any credit provided or to repay any outstanding principle. - (4) Licensees must not impose additional charges or fees when the customer decides to cancel the regulated agreement before the loan is drawn down or any goods, or services, are provided. - (5) Any fee charged in relation to the cancellation of a regulated agreement, during the cooling-off period, must be based on the costs to the licensee and not a percentage of the value of credit.
+- (1) This Rule does not apply to customers who are classified as High Net Worth Individuals, except where the provision of services relates to an equity release finance arrangement. - 7.8.2 Regulated agreements, excluding home finance and equity release agreements - (1) For regulated agreements which are not home finance agreements and are not equity release finance, licensees must allow customers a cooling-off period of no less than two weeks from the date on which the agreement is entered into. - (2) During the cooling-off period licensees must allow customers to cancel the regulated agreement, subject to the customer returning any credit provided, or, if the customer has already received goods or services as part of the regulated agreement, repaying the outstanding principle principal. - (3) Licensees must allow customers a reasonable amount of time to return any credit provided or to repay any outstanding principle principal. - (4) Licensees must not impose additional charges or fees when the customer decides to cancel the regulated agreement before the loan is drawn down or any goods, or services, are provided.

+(5) Any fee charged in relation to the cancellation of a regulated agreement, during the cooling-off period, must be based on the costs to the licensee and not a percentage of the value of credit.

-7.8.3 Home finance agreements
+7.8.3 Home finance and home reversion finance agreements

-- (1) For home finance agreements, licensees must allow customers a period of reflection of not less than seven days from the date the licensee makes a final and unconditional offer of credit. - (2) During the period of reflection licensees must not withdraw or amend the offer. - (3) During the period of reflection licensees must not actively pursue or pressure the customer into accepting the offer of credit. - (4) When a property transaction, associated with a home finance agreement, does not proceed, licensees must allow the customer to return any drawn down funds and cancel the agreement.
+- (1) For home finance and home reversion finance agreements, licensees must allow customers a period of reflection of not less than seven days from the date the licensee makes a final and unconditional offer of credit. - (2) During the period of reflection licensees must not withdraw or amend the offer. - (3) During the period of reflection licensees must not actively pursue or pressure the customer into accepting the offer of credit. - (4) When a property transaction, associated with a home finance agreement, does not proceed, licensees must allow the customer to return any drawn down funds and cancel the agreement.
 In these circumstances, the licensee must not charge any additional fees.